bohrium/constitution/constitution.md

 It makes sense as a practical matter to let each token amplify a vote --- say, from counting as one "yea" or "nay" to two --- rather than obstruct a majority entirely.
-Gangs of Senators would have to spend multiple tokens to obstruct a thin-but-not-razor-thin majority.
+Gangs of Senators would have to spend multiple tokens to obstruct anything but a nearly-tied majority.

 More importantly, we should consider what new behaviors this "token system" incentivizes.
 For example, what if a thin majority rudely introduces replicas